-Building an in-house team of skilled developers can be tricky if your company is located in a place where experienced developers come at a steep price.
-In practice, the means anywhere in Western Europe and the United States.
+Building an in-house team of skilled developers can be tricky if your company is located where experienced developers come at a steep price.
+In practice, this means anywhere in Western Europe and the United States.

-Companies that struggle to find talent locally often decide to outsource a part of their IT services to another business.
+Companies that need help finding talent locally often outsource some of their IT services to another business.
 When doing that, they can choose from companies located in a different city, country, or even continent.
-Offshoring has become a viable alternative for companies looking for reliable tech skills that are readily available, even if coming from the other side of the world.
+Offshoring has become a viable alternative for companies looking for reliable tech skills that are readily available, even from the other side of the world.

-The term refers to a form of outsourcing software development tasks to another company.
+The term refers to outsourcing software development tasks to another company.

-Technically speaking, it’s a form of cooperation where an organization decides to outsource a software-based project to a third-party entity situated in a remote location; a place off the shores of the client’s residence.
-Just to give you an example: it can be a company located in New York City delegating software development tasks to a development team in Poland.
+Technically, it’s a form of cooperation where an organization outsources a software-based project to a third-party entity situated in a remote location, a place off the shores of the client’s residence.
+Just to give you an example: it can be a company in New York City delegating software development tasks to a business offering software development services in Poland.

 At Sunscrapers, we have an excellent track of successful collaborations with businesses located as far as the United States.

 Here’s an example:

-We started our cooperation with an NYC-based company 15Five by providing them with one developer, today delivering an extended team of five full-time developers who help the company achieve its goals.
+We started our cooperation with the New York-based company 15Five with one programmer.
+Finally, we delivered an extensive team of five full-time programmers who helped the company achieve its goals with great results.

 See more details about our cooperation with 15five and watch this video that shows how we approach offshoring:

-Outsourcing software development to teams located far away bring companies many benefits:
+Outsourcing software development to teams located far away brings companies many benefits:

-- Access to top skills – by outsourcing IT to an external provider, you’ll get access to the knowledge and expertise provided by developers who have plenty of experience in the field and have worked on many projects – some of which may have been similar to yours.
+Access to top skills – by outsourcing IT to an external provider, you’ll get access to the knowledge and expertise provided by developers with plenty of experience in the field and who have worked on many projects – some of which may have been similar to yours.
 As a result, they’re aware of the common problems or issues, bringing tangible value to your company and positioning your project for success.

-- Faster time to market – an external provider will help you accelerate your delivery speed, all the while maintaining the quality you’re aiming for.
+Faster time to market – an external provider will help you accelerate your delivery speed while maintaining the quality you’re aiming for.

-- Flexibility and scalability – external providers can quickly scale a development team up or down for you to match the changing needs of your business.
+Flexibility and scalability – external providers can quickly scale a development team up or down for you to match the changing needs of your needs.
 This is a key advantage of outsourcing over hiring in-house.
-The developers you recruit will become a fixed expense for your business – while an remote team can be easily scaled or reduced when needed.
+The developers will become a fixed expense for your business, – while a remote team can be scaled or reduced when needed.
 You can reduce the development team once your app is ready; all you need is maintenance.

-- Reduced cost of resources – an in-house team requires many resources that come as part of all outsourcing contracts: workspace supplies, laptops, software licenses.
-If you hire an remote team, you won’t have to worry about any of that.
+Reduced cost of resources – an in-house team requires many resources as part of all outsourcing contracts: workspace supplies, laptops, and software licenses.
+If you hire a remote team, you won’t have to worry about any of that.

 Outsourcing collaborations come in many shapes and sizes.
 For example, when teaming up with a software development agency located in a foreign country, you can: